 Upon looking at her, Medusa’s enemies were turned to stone.
 Medusa became both a beautiful victim and a monstrous villain.
 Perseus promised to procure her head and stop her reign of terror.

 In Caravaggio’s rendition of the ancient myth, Medusa is shown alive and in the very moment of transformation.
 Her severed and deformed head is painted on canvas applied to a wooden shield.
-She peers into an unseen mirror in writhing agony.
-Caravaggio might have inspired Bernini’s later Medusa in the Capitoline Museums in Rome.

 Apart from the Uffizi, there are also a few stunning Caravaggio paintings in the Palatine Gallery of the Pitti Palace — Sleeping Cupid, The Tooth Puller, and Portrait of Fra Marcantonio Martelli.